HomeSite Map

 While “Little Child” has never been considered to be anyone’s favorite Beatles song, nor has it received much radio airplay throughout the decades apart from “A to Z” shows, the song stands as a testament to Lennon and McCartney’s abilities as songwriters.
 They could crank out a hummable and exciting song "made-to-order" if needed, even amid an excruciating touring and recording schedule.
 Indeed, they could crank out a handful of these songs at a time if necessary, as they had in this instance.

-What is to be admired is that they viewed songwriting very seriously, whether if it was for financial gain in churning out songs as a means to an end, or in laboring over a tune to perfect a pop masterpiece as they had done with “She Loves You” and “I Want To Hold Your Hand” during this period.
+What is to be admired is that The Beatles viewed songwriting very seriously, whether if it was for financial gain in churning out songs as a means to an end, or in laboring over a tune to perfect a pop masterpiece as they had done with “She Loves You” and “I Want To Hold Your Hand” during this period.
 This was their chosen profession, and they worked at it with real vigor and enthusiasm.

 It is truly an understatement to say that much improvement was on its way for the Lennon / McCartney songwriting team in the future.
 It’s equally just as unfair to say that “Little Child” makes The Beatles sound like ‘tired hacks’ as some sources claim.
 One thing that can be said is that, although this song is not a prime example of what Lennon and McCartney were capable of, The Beatles could summon up a great deal of enthusiasm to pump up a song of any caliber to create a potboiler of a rocker which fits nicely within the framework of the “Meet The Beatles!” album.